 By 1875, thousands of Northerners voyaged to Fernandina on the Mallory Steamship Line from New York, creating the dawning of the Golden Age on Amelia.
 Hailed as “The Queen of Summer Resorts” by an 1896 edition of American Resorts magazine, the island’s breathtaking beaches and climate lured visitors to this new destination – Florida.

-Golden Age
+Golden Age of Amelia

 Golden Age prosperity prompted the building boom of Fernandina Beach, attracting America’s entrepreneurial elite.
 It’s now preserved as the picturesque Centre Street, home of antique shops, boutiques and some of the area’s finest restaurants.
 The most colorful watering hole on Centre Street is Florida’s oldest tavern, The Palace Saloon (1878).
 Former haunt of the Vanderbilts, DuPonts and Carnegies, spirits are still served from its 40-foot mahogany bar graced by hand carved caryatids.